Background pattern

 Taptiqom contains phosphate buffer

-3. How to Use Taptiqom
+3. How to use Taptiqom

-Follow exactly the administration instructions of this medication indicated by your doctor or pharmacist.
-In case of doubt, consult your doctor or pharmacist again.
+Follow the instructions for administration of this medicine exactly as indicated by your doctor or pharmacist.
+If you are unsure, consult your doctor or pharmacist again.

-The recommended dose is one drop of Taptiqom per day in the affected eye or eyes.
-Do not instill more drops or use it more often than indicated by your doctor.
+The recommended dose is one drop of Taptiqom per day in the affected eye(s).
+Do not instill more drops or more often than indicated by your doctor.
 If you do, Taptiqom may lose its effectiveness.
-Use Taptiqom in both eyes only if your doctor has instructed you to do so.
-Dispose of the opened package and remaining contents immediately after use.
+Use Taptiqom in both eyes only if your doctor has told you to do so.
+Discard the opened container and any remaining contents immediately after use.

 For use only as eye drops.
 Do not ingest.

-When opening a new package:
+When opening a new bag:

 Each time you use Taptiqom: